Skip to main content

 PHD Melbourne boss Simon Lawson takes issue with Mark Ritson's suggestion that ESG is being sidelined by a political swing to the right.
 But he says advertisers and agencies are already failing on the 'S' part of environmental, social and governance – and shirking responsibility for the wider impact of their media spends.
 Those impacts run deep, and it's time for some hard conversations backed up by concrete action.

-Mark Ritson’s recent comments to ADMA that ESG efforts are now on the nose because of Trump and the global shift to right are wrong.
+Mark Ritson’s recent comments to ADMA that ESG efforts are now on the nose because of Trump and the global shift to the right are wrong.
 They are also deeply cynical.
 ESG is more than a marketing fad, the commitment by the corporate sector to improved outcomes for people and planet is genuine and is not going away.

 I accept the value of sometimes flimsy purpose-driven advertising campaigns is debatable, but the broader concept of ESG will not be swayed by politics.
 In fact, it’s time for advertisers to step up their ESG efforts, particularly when it comes to taking responsibility for the impact on society of their media spend.